misskey-dev/rosee/README.md

 // Generate a MFM tree from the full MFM text. const mfmTree = mfm.parse(inputText);

+// Generate a MFM tree from the html MFM text. const htmlMfmTree = mfm.parseHtml(inputText);

 // Generate a MFM tree from the simple MFM text. const simpleMfmTree = mfm.parseSimple('I like the hot soup :soup:​');